 Why it's done

-The antibodies produced aren't a problem during the first pregnancy.
-The concern is with your next pregnancy.
-If your next baby is Rh positive, these Rh antibodies can cross the placenta and damage the baby's red blood cells.
+If your next baby is Rh positive, the Rh antibodies can cross the placenta and damage the baby's red blood cells.
 This could lead to life-threatening anemia, a condition in which red blood cells are destroyed faster than the baby's body can replace them.
 Red blood cells are needed to carry oxygen throughout the body.

 - Ectopic pregnancy — when a fertilized eggs implants somewhere outside the uterus, usually in a fallopian tube